yvelikova/axway-open-docs/content/en/docs/apiportal_install/installConfigure.md

+{
+    "title":"Additional configuration",
+    "linkTitle":"Additional configuration",
+    "weight":"9",
+    "date":"2019-08-09",
-{"title":"Additional configuration","linkTitle":"Additional configuration","weight":"9","date":"2019-08-09","description":"Perform additional configuration after installation."}
+    "description":"Perform additional configuration after installation."
+}

 ## Change API Portal look and feel

-For details on how to configure the look and feel of your API Portal end-user interface, see the [API Portal Administrator Guide](/bundle/APIPortal_77_AdministratorGuide_allOS_en_HTML5) .
+For details on how to configure the look and feel of your API Portal end-user interface, see the [API Portal Administrator Guide](/docs/apiportal_admin/).

 ## Configure terms and conditions text